Nathan-88/Nathan-88/README.md

 * Advising me on best practices in software development

 🌱 I'm currently learning:
-- React Native for web development
+- Django framework for web development
 - python data structure and algorithms

 💬 Ask me about: